BigPolarBear1/factorization/README.md

 I'm most dissappointed about belgium.
 And one day I want to revoke my belgian citizenship.
 Europe could have had this to themselves, instead they did whatever the fuck they did these last 2 years.
 I still cant believe this idiocracy.
 I was willing to sell my work.
 I tried selling my work.
 Idiots.
 I cant stand these animals of low intelligence I find myself amongst.

 Update: I was thinking about how I'm going to sieve this.
 I also realized I could probably very quicly find a bunch of smooths with similar factorization easily now.
 This solves a lot of the annoyances I had earlier when attempting this.
 Tomorrow I begin implementing sieving.. will upload as I go.

+Update: A full day went by today.. one day after disclosure and nobody seems to have caught on yet.
+Tomorrow before I add sieving, let me just implement some logic to find a bunch of smooths with similar factorization.. thats actually very easy to do now.
+I wonder how many days will pass until someone sounds the alarm.
+All of this is such lunacy.
+There is so much at stake, a little respect could have gone a long way.